-If you want to connect to US Netflix you'll need to choose a US-based server, or for BBC iPlayer you'll need a UK-based server.
-Of course, it's important to note that doing so goes against both services terms and conditions so do so at your own risk.
+If you want to watch a show that's only on US Netflix you'll need to choose a US-based server, or to watch BBC iPlayer you'll need a UK-based server.
+Of course, it's important to note that doing so goes against both services terms and conditions, but is not illegal.

-To test whether the connection is working, you can use BrowserSPY's Geolocation page to see where your IP address location is.
+To test whether the VPN is working, you can use IPleak.net which will tell you what your virtual IP address location is.
 It should be roughly the location of the server you chose, rather than your actual location.
 If it is, your VPN is working.

 Many VPN services have a kill switch that will terminate your connection to protect your privacy if the VPN connection stops unexpectedly.
 Often you have to go into the app settings to enable this, as it's not turned on by default.